ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 Find the descriptive yaml via [this](https://gist.github.com/Nxtra/8ff9a7fd33186309e909df8f5a20cb28){:target="_blank"} gist.

 As you can see from the example, the OpenAPI specification is very readable.
 Even if it's new to you, you should be able to deduct what is written in the yaml.
-You like looking in the yaml?
+You like looking at raw yaml?
 Sure you don't!
-There is this great visualisation to the right of it.
+There is a great visualisation to the right of it.
-This very clearly visualises what your API can do.
+This clearly visualises what your API can do.
 Clear visualisations mean clear communication.

 The API in the example is small.